Monitoring Natural Flood Management (NFM)

 To help us understand how different land management practices affect the soil's ability to hold moisture, the project undertook a comprehensive soil moisture analysis study, involving both arable and grassland scenarios.

-In 2023, an MSc student at the Royal Agricultural University, Cirencester used this data to undertake their thesis, titled ‘Investigating the role of agricultural soils within a natural flood management system in the United Kingdom’ (W. Betts, 2023).
-It concluded that the data ‘strongly suggests that maintaining soil cover whether grass or cover crops offer the best solution for retaining moisture’ (W.Betts, 2023, pg.
+In 2023, an MSc student at the Royal Agricultural University, Cirencester used this data to undertake their thesis, titled 'Investigating the role of agricultural soils within a natural flood management system in the United Kingdom' (W. Betts, 2023).
+It concluded that the data 'strongly suggests that maintaining soil cover whether grass or cover crops offer the best solution for retaining moisture' (W.Betts, 2023, pg.
 48), noting this is linked to increased soil organic matter content which relates to improved soil structure and subsequent water movement and storage of water within the soil.
-Whilst little variance was observed between other variables (min-till, no-till, stubble, arable high organic matter), it noted that agricultural practices which promote a high standard of soil health and structure, e.g. min-till, would eventually result in flood risk reduction benefits.
+Whilst little variance was observed between other variables (min-till, no-till, stubble, arable high organic matter), it noted that agricultural practices which promote a high standard of soil health and structure, for example min-till, would eventually result in flood risk reduction benefits.
 The study recommends further research to quantify flood risk reduction benefits (as factors such as soil type will influence results).

 River and rainfall monitoring